Monday, 28 November 2016

 God: Love you too son <3

-Wednesday 13 April 2016
+Wednesday, 13 April 2016

 Biblical Apologetics: Debunking Deism

-Deism is a belief that there is a God who has created the universe, but remains apart from it and therefore we don't have any revelations.
-This worldview begs the question that if there are no revelations from this God and this God stays apart from creation, then how on earth can we know anything about this God?
-The main problem with Deism is very much like the problem with Atheism; whether you're willing to acknowledge the fact that there is a God or not, you can't claim to know if this God is guiding you or deceiving you or is just experimenting something and you're part of the experiment, and as long as you can't answer this question, you can't claim to know anything to any degree, because you don't have any evidence or records of this God in human history whatsoever, in order to appeal to and make a case for why we should trust our cognitive faculties that are created by this anonymous God.
-But the Christian God is a personal God and He has spoken and revealed Himself to us, not only through His Creation, consciousness and conscience, but also most specifically through the Scriptures, or the Bible, written throughout the human history.
+Deism is a belief that there is a God who has created the universe but remains apart from it, and therefore we don't have any revelations.
+This worldview begs the question: if there are no revelations from this God, and this God stays apart from creation, then how on earth can we know anything about this God?
+The main problem with Deism is very much like the problem with Atheism; whether you're willing to acknowledge the fact that there is a God or not, you can't claim to know if this God is guiding you, deceiving you, or just experimenting with something and you're part of the experiment.
+As long as you can't answer this question, you can't claim to know anything to any degree, because you don't have any evidence or records of this God in human history whatsoever to appeal to and make a case for why we should trust our cognitive faculties that are created by this anonymous God.

-If you haven't read my article on debunking atheism, I strongly recommend that you read it.
-If you learn how to debunk atheism, then you can use the same arguments in order to debunk almost any worldview, especially those that do not appeal to properly preserved and reliable divine revelation from God throughout human history which is pretty much every single non-Abrahamic worldview that is out there!
-The only worldviews that appeal to infallible divine revelations from God throughout the human history are the Abrahamic worldviews and among them, Christianity stands out, mainly because of having more than 300 prophecies fulfilled in the New Testament and the resurrection case.
+The only worldviews that appeal to infallible divine revelations from God throughout human history are the Abrahamic worldviews, and among them, Christianity stands out, mainly because of having more than 300 prophecies fulfilled in the New Testament and the resurrection case.
 I also explained in another article why Islam cannot be true, and I am planning to write articles on debunking the other cults that exist within the Abrahamic worldview, plus the Jewish objections to Jesus.
-I believe the articles that I have written on debunking Islam, Atheism and Deism so far, are enough to debunk all non-Abrahamic worldviews plus Islam which is an Abrahamic worldview that appears to be the closest one to Christianity, but it's just a counterfeit and it's easy to debunk it.
-Also, the same reasoning that I have used in this article can be used to debunk ridiculous analogies such as why not Magical Pixies, Santa, Zeus, etc.

-Sunday 3 April 2016
+Sunday, 3 April 2016

 Seeking The Truth

-Based on my own personal experience, these are the steps that you're required to take, if you're genuinely seeking the truth and you're desperate for answers:
+Based on my own personal experience, these are the steps that you're required to take if you're genuinely seeking the truth and you're desperate for answers:

-1. Thou shall shut down the mainstream media for they are weapons of mass deception.
+1. Thou shall shut down the mainstream media, for they are weapons of mass deception.

 2. Thou shall not care what people would think about you, should the truth be unpopular.